 But faith is the polar opposite of these two lying emotions.
 And Faith demands us to let go of our ability to control the outcome.
 Fear and doubt may give the appearance of protection.
 But they are faulty ground.

 However, our reasoning is often faculty and based on past experience or perceived danger.
 We see the battle, but forget God’s promise of victory.

 Deuteronomy 20:4 For the Lord your God is the one who goes with you to fight for you against your enemies to give you victory.

 As Christians, we likely know the answer to fear and doubt is faith.
 Still, sometimes it’s not as easy to put that into action as it sounds.
 Faith is believing in the intangible as if it were solid.
 It is believing the promise is factual enough to hold in your hand.
 It means trusting that God is true to what He says, just as scripture promises.
 And he promises it’s going to be good.

 Jeremiah 29:11 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.

 Fearlessness requires us to set aside every preconceived belief and expectation.
 It demands that we not only leap off the cliff, it calls us to proceed boldly into the deep.

-Fearlessness requires us to set aside preconceived beliefs and expectations and to proceed boldly into the deep.
-Like Peter we must step out of the safety of the boat – eyes firmly planted on the one who guides our steps.
-(Matthew 14:22-33) Like Peter, we must base our journey on faith in God’s promise, not on what our fear tells us.
+Like Peter in Matthew 14:22-33, we must step out of the safety of the boat, with our eyes firmly planted on the one who guides our steps.
+And just like Peter, we must base our journey on faith in God’s promise, not on what our fear tells us.